John W. Dawson

 John W. Dawson (October 21, 1820 – September 10, 1877) was Governor of Utah Territory in 1861.

-Born on October 21, 1820, in Cambridge, Indiana he was a lawyer, a farmer and a newspaper editor before he entered politics.
+Born on October 21, 1820, in the pioneer settlement of Cambridge in Dearborn County, Indiana, he was a lawyer, a farmer and a newspaper editor before he entered politics.
 He was appointed governor of Utah Territory.

 Newspaper career

 Dawson, along with T.N.
 Hood, leased George W. Wood's interest in the Fort Wayne Times and People's Press for one year, starting on September 7, 1853.
 They changed the name to the Fort Wayne Times and continued to publish until Hood sold his interest to Dawson and Wood.
 Wood retired in 1854, leaving Dawson in charge of the paper.
 In 1854, the Times had a decidedly Anti-Nebraska sentiment while Thomas Tigar's Fort Wayne Sentinel had the opposite attitude.
 Dawson's political issues included being anti-abolition, temperance, free public schools, and various Know-nothing/Fusion Party/People's Party issues.
 The paper continued in various forms until 1865, when Dawson sold the paper to Henry Dills and Isaac W. Campbell.
 In 1866, the paper merged with the Fort Wayne Sentinel.